AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-teradata.md

 Make sure to install the ODBC driver and the Teradata Parallel Transporter Base.
 It will install telapi.dll used to do bulk load on Teradata database.

 Make sure the path of the driver and the utilities is in the PATH variable that nlserver will have during execution.
 By default the path is C:\Program Files (x86)\Teradata\Client\15.10\bin on Windows 32 bits or C:\Program Files\Teradata\Client\15.10\bin on 64 bit).

-### External account troubleshooting {#external-account-troubleshooting}

-If the following error appears while testing the connection **TIM-030008 Date '2': missing character(s) (iRc=-53)** make sure that the ODBC driver is correctly installed and that the LD_LIBRARY_PATH (Linux) / PATH (Windows) is set for the Campaign server.

-The error **ODB-240000 ODBC error: [Microsoft][ODBC Driver Manager] Data source name not found and no default driver specified.** occurs with Windows if you use a 16.X driver.
-Adobe Campaign expects the teradata to be named '{teradata}' in odbcinst.ini.
-If you have a 18.10 Adobe Campaign server version, you can add ODBCDriverName="Teradata Database ODBC Driver 16.10" in the options of the external account.
-The version number can change, the exact name can be found by running odbcad32.exe and accessing to the Drivers tab.
-For version below 18.10, you will have to copy the Teradata section of odbcinst.ini created by the driver installation to a new section called Teradata,regedit can be used in this case.

-If your base is in latin1, you will have to add APICharSize=1 in the options.

 ### Time zone {#timezone}